-What to do with them?
+What to do with the collected leaves?

 Also, make sure to spread the leaves around to make for even distribution and feel free to use them in other areas of the garden, like flower beds and the compost pile.

 I hope you take into consideration all the tips I mentioned above.
-If you do get a lot of leaf cover over the autumn then they’ll definitely save you a lot of work and effort in the spring.
+If you do get a lot of leaf cover over in the autumn then they’ll definitely save you a lot of work and effort in the spring.

 Tell me what you think and share more tips in the comment section below.